ntrutuo1/FTP_Simulation/README.md

 After cloned into your PC, go to server.cpp and change** serverIP to your PC IP**, by default i set it to **127.0.0.1**, default PORT is 8888.

 Server file is designed to intect upload, download, change directory, list, and login in passive mode (FileZilla).

+On Client side, it can interact with server through command line:
+After compiled:

+You can use USER, PASS, CWD, PWD, LIST, STOR, RETR to interact with server.